aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 With `shallow: false`, the search params trigger the page to reload with the result, and we can use the `startTransition` function to track the pending state of the routing.

-Don't forget that you can apply the same pattern to other filters, like pagination and sorting.

 Note: seems the filtering flickers a little - I'm suspecting this is related to a current [bug with transitions](https://github.com/vercel/next.js/issues/70977).
 I will update this post when the bug is fixed.

 The code for the Nuqs implementation can be found [here](https://github.com/aurorascharff/next15-filterlist/tree/filter-nuqs).